kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 3. The ordering of the sections can be improved.
 It would me more logical if **What to See** was positioned right after **Why Visit**, instead of having the **Weather** section in between them.

 4. The bottom row of buttons is a bit too close to the bottom edge of the view in landscape mode.
-It would be better if you could decrease the spacing between the different sections -- but only in landscape mode i.e when the vertical size class is compact.
+It would be better if you could decrease the spacing between the different sections – but only in landscape mode, i.e. when the vertical size class is compact.

 Now you know the what's and whys, so it's time to start planning your next vacation even as you enter the wonderful world of `UIStackView`.